23/node-23video/README.md

             console.log('Error while beginning authentication:', message);
           });

-A more likely example handles login through 23 Video.
+A more likely example handles login through TwentyThree.
 In the [Express application framework](http://expressjs.com/), this might be achieved like this:

     // Instance of the library
     var visualplatform = require('./visualplatform')(null, program.key, program.secret, 'http://examples.com/oauth/23video');